okyspace/container-security/README.md

 | /var       | is usually used for log files, 'temporary' files (like mail spool, printer spool, etc), databases, and all other data not tied to a specific user.
 Logs are usually in "/var/log", databases in "/var/lib" (mysql - "/var/lib/mysql"), etc.    |

+## Why using GID 0 for container running in openshift is OK?
+1. Openshift "restricted-v2" scc limits the running of pod within a defined uid range.
+2. Nodes are on RHCOREOS, which is immutable, only allow few settings to be changed.
+3. Even with GID 0, only /etc/libaudit.conf is accessible, which is assessed to be low risk.
+4. Even if GID 0 can escape from ther container to host, the host selinux will limit the access to most files.

+Question to find out:
+1. How can GID 0 escape from the container to host?
+2. Will GID 0 able to change selinux, file permission on RHCOREOS?
+3. Does chown folder permission to defined USER helps in accessibility?
+Or it is strictly accessible due to GID 0?
+Should be.
+4. Is it really safee?
+Container can be built with malware and brought into OCP and triggered by GID 0?
+Containers should be scanned by SEP / Prisma Cloud to detect malware as another layer of defence.
+5. Will malware be able to propagate from one node to another?
+6. Can we run executable in RHCOREOS?

 ## References
 1. Does running container with GID 0 cause security issue? https://access.redhat.com/solutions/6970217